Motion Control Modules

-Our motion controllers come in four basic categories:
+Our motion controllers come in five basic categories:

 - Brushed DC motor drivers are the simplest modules in the sense that all they do is provide power amplification for low-level control signals (e.g. PWM and direction) supplied by the user; on the other hand, that means that the master device to which the motor driver is connected must take care of the low-level, resource-consuming signal generation.

-- Brushed DC motor controllers are DC motor drivers with additional intelligence: an on-board microcontroller generates the low-level signals and presents the user with higher-level interfaces and commands.
-For example, our dual serial motor controllers allow two DC motors to be controlled by a single serial line, and the master controller simply issues commands only when the speeds of the motors should be changed.
-Other motor controllers are even more complex, incorporating advanced acceleration commands, current sensing, feedback-based control, and more.
+- Brushed DC motor controllers are DC motor drivers with additional intelligence: an on-board microcontroller generates the low-level signals and presents the user with higher-level interfaces such as I²C or USB.
+These modules generally offer advanced commands and configurable parameters, including acceleration control, current sensing, feedback-based control, and more.

 - Stepper motor drivers are specifically designed to drive stepper motors, which are capable of continuous rotation with precise position control, even without a feedback system.
 Our stepper motor drivers offer adjustable current control and multiple step resolutions, and they feature built-in translators that allow a stepper motor to be controlled with simple step and direction inputs.

 - Tic Stepper Motor Controllers are stepper motor drivers with additional intelligence: an on-board microcontroller generates the low-level signals and presents the user with higher-level interfaces and commands, such as USB for direct connection to a computer, TTL serial and I²C for use with a microcontroller, RC hobby servo pulses for use in an RC system, analog voltages for use with a potentiometer or analog joystick, and quadrature encoder for use with a rotary encoder dial.
 The Tics also offer a wide array of settings that can be configured over USB through a free software utility.